-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Remove the BOSS card.

-(i) NOTE: The procedure to remove the BOSS card is similar to removing an expansion card.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Remove the air shroud. - 4 Remove the BOSS card. - (i) NOTE: The procedure to remove the BOSS card is similar to removing an expansion card.